Button 1 (Top) — take a measurement, or wake the laser if it's timed out.

 Display

-The 128×128 pixel OLED shows three values from your most recent stable shot:
+The OLED display shows three values from your most recent stable shot:

 Distance (top) — in metres, to two decimal places.